The UK Practical Driving Test: Complete Guide

 - Eyesight check in the car park — read a number plate from 20 metres.
 Fail this and the test ends before you drive.

-- "Tell me" question — the examiner asks one vehicle-safety question before you start.
+- "Tell me" question — the examiner asks one vehicle-safety question before you start (e.g. how to check tyre pressure, or where you'd find the brake fluid reservoir).

-- General driving — around 20 minutes of normal driving across a variety of road types.
+- General driving — around 20 minutes of normal driving across a variety of road types including residential streets, dual carriageways where applicable, and tricky urban junctions specific to your test centre.

-- One reversing manoeuvre — parallel park, bay park (in or out), or pull up on the right and reverse.
+- One reversing manoeuvre — parallel park, bay park (in or out), or pull up on the right and reverse two car lengths before rejoining the traffic.

-- "Show me" question — asked while driving (for example, show how to demist the rear window).
+- "Show me" question — asked while driving (for example, show how to demist the rear window, or how to use the headlights on dipped beam).

-- 10 minutes of independent driving — follow a sat-nav or road signs.
+- 10 minutes of independent driving — follow a sat-nav (around 80% of tests) or road signs to a destination.

-- Debrief — the examiner tells you immediately if you've passed and explains any faults.
+- Debrief — the examiner tells you immediately if you've passed and explains any faults marked on the test sheet.

 The four manoeuvres — what you might be asked to do